olichid/personal_website/README.md

-# personal_website
+# Personal_Website
 My new personal website, this website is in development and is not live.
+My current website (olichid.com) is developed on WordPress.